harikrishnanupillai/Gen-AI-Dataquality/README.md

-# Gen-AI-Dataquality
+# Data quality check using OpenAI text generation and Python

-To check data quality of the migrated data using python and GenAi capabilities.
+Install the required the dependencies using 'pip install -r requirements.txt'